pirl-unc/stig/README.md

 DOCUMENTATION
 -------------

-Documentation is available on the website.
-The manual for this version is also available in HTML and [Markdown] (docs/manual.md) formats.
+Documentation for the most recent version is available on the project website.
+The manual is included in each version as [text in Markdown format]. (docs/manual.md)

 LICENSE